sonic-net/SONiC/doc/platform_api/CMIS_Diagnostic_Monitoring_Overview_in_SONiC.md

     6. Analyze the transceiver DOM flag data by comparing the current flag data with the previous flag data and update the `TRANSCEIVER_DOM_FLAG_CHANGE_COUNT`, `TRANSCEIVER_DOM_FLAG_SET_TIME`, and `TRANSCEIVER_DOM_FLAG_CLEAR_TIME` tables.
     7. Read the transceiver status data from the module and update the `TRANSCEIVER_STATUS` table.
     8. If the transceiver supports VDM monitoring, perform the following steps:
         1. Freeze the statistics by calling the CMIS API (`freeze_vdm_stats`) and wait for `FreezeDone` by calling `get_vdm_freeze_status`.
-Once the statistics are frozen, record the timestamp and copy the VDM and PM statistics from the transceiver.
+Once the statistics are frozen, record the timestamp and copy the supported VDM and PM data from the transceiver.
         2. Unfreeze the statistics by calling the CMIS API (`unfreeze_vdm_stats`).
         3. Update the `TRANSCEIVER_VDM_CURRENT_SAMPLE` and `TRANSCEIVER_PM` tables with both basic and statistic instance's data read for VDM and PM.
         4. Analyze the VDM flags by comparing the current data with the previous data and update the VDM flag, change count and time related tables.